Paris is in Europe. It is the capital of a country called France.

 In 1994 I was nine years young.
 It was at this age that I realized I was God’s instrument and a pawn in his plan.
 I would spend afternoons at school re-enacting X-Men and Power Rangers episodes, always demanding to play the role of Storm or Pink Ranger.
 Top tracks on Dance Mix 94 featured Bizarre Inc’s I’m Gonna Get You and Enigma’s Return to Innocence.

 Last winter I found myself sitting atop Darryl A Hoskins cerebellum whilst reviewing his masterpiece The Land of F***.
-Since then we have become good friends.
-I like to introduce him to new dishes like our adventures with Khao Soi and he whelms me with praise over my hot crossed buns.
 A few weeks ago when I was asked to interview Darryl for his upcoming show I immediately grabbed a quill and parchment and began to make lengthy notations and recommendations for our moment together on the couch.

 On April 6th I was invited to Dovercourt House to observe Darryl and his two dancers as they worked through the development of Paris 1994/Gallery.
 It was intriguing to watch The Choreographer often deep in thought but also candidly playing with his dancers as they curtailed and created each movement.